 What Is the LSAT?

 If you plan to pursue a law career in the US, attending law school is the typical pathway.
 First, the Law School Admission Test (LSAT) is required to apply to most law school graduate programs in the US.
-This grad school test measures reading comprehension, logical reasoning, analytical reasoning, and writing.
+This highly competitive exam measures reading comprehension, logical reasoning, and argumentative writing.
 Law schools in the US are competitive, so a good LSAT score is important in the admissions process.

 Test-takers must analyze and evaluate written material, which is a consideration for international students who do not speak English as their first language.

-The LSAT takes approximately three hours to complete and consists of five sections that test a candidate’s logical reasoning, reading comprehension, analytical reasoning, and writing skills.
+The LSAT takes approximately three hours to complete and consists of five sections that test a candidate’s logical reasoning, reading comprehension, and writing skills.

 What Is the MCAT?